Enhancing Logistics for Food Banks and Pantries

 A smarter, connected system

-We designed a centralized platform that connects food banks, pantries, and food donors on one seamless system.
+We designed FoodLink, a centralized platform that connects food banks, pantries, and food donors on one seamless system.

 Our platform makes it easy for organizations to share extra food, request what’s needed, coordinate pickups and deliveries, and keep track of everything in real-time, all in one place.